market22-co-organization/docs.market22.co/README.md

 Upon receiving a webhook request, your application should:

-1. Extract the `x-market22-webhook-secret` from the request headers.
+1. Extract the `x-market22-signature` and `x-market22-timestamp` from the request headers.
+2. Verify timestamp of request to make sure the request is still valid.
+3. Generate a signature using received timestamp and your copy of your Webhook secret.
-2. Compare this secret with the expected secret you provided during product configuration.
+4. Compare this generated secret with the secret you received from the webhook.

 ### Example Verification Code